dealom/Magnus-Carlsen-Lichess-Games-Dataset-Analysis/README.md

  Magnus Carlsen Lichess Games Dataset Analysis
 The raw data set is too large to be uploaded to github.
 It can be seen here: https://www.kaggle.com/zq1200/magnus-carlsen-lichess-games-dataset

+My project was to analyze the Magnus Carlsen Lichess Games Dataset.
+This dataset contains each game Magnus has played on Lichess, each move he and his opponent has made, and a username to real name table.
+I wanted to figure out which variables affect his win rate the most.
+The variables I considered were initially color (black or white), time control (how long each player gets to complete a game), opening (first few moves of the game), and strength of opponents (Lichess rating).
+As I worked on my project, I decided to include year as a variable and changed opening to just the first move.
+I made this change because the opening classification system would be hard to explain and there are at least 1,300 different openings.
+Also, instead of win rate, I looked at his fractional score.
+Fractional score is equal to number of wins + number of ties * 0.5 divided by total number of games.
+I think it's a better metric than win rate because chess has a lot of draws and draws affect ratings.
+Chess tournaments use fractional scores as well.

 Main visualization: